Why We Fight

 Abstract

 Why We Fight features a series of animated sequences.
 The opening animation is a man in Western gear that quickly changes into a child.
 Other sequences include a woman and her pet that turn into a sharp shooter and his rifle, a woman’s face that turns into a gas mask, a disintegrating peace sign, and much more.
 Consistently throughout the film there are flashes of words such as “fear” and “terror”.
-The film’s soundtrack is the sound of explosions, gunshots, and several phrases including “The only thing we have to fear, is fear itself”.
-Included in the collection is an original drawing from the film.
+The film’s soundtrack is the sound of explosions, gunshots, and several phrases including “The only thing we have to fear, is fear itself.”

 Run Time